ireaneus/CDI/docs/ChurchHistory/CHS10Assignment.md

 I don’t think they are two separate issues.
 They are connected.
 Worship fuels mission, and mission expresses worship.
 Loving God and loving people go together (**Matthew 22:37-39**).
 The Church needs both to remain healthy and faithful.

-**Chapter 39 - To Earth’s Remotest People – Protestant Missions**
-At the beginning of the 19th Century, Protestant Christianity scarcely existed outside of Europe and America.
-However, the 19th Century was the era of the greatest expansion of Christianity.

-“Never had any other set of ideas, religious or secular, been propagated over so wide an area by so many professional agents maintained by the unconstrained donations of so many millions of individuals.”
-Kenneth Scott Latourette

-How do we explain this sudden explosion of Protestant energy aimed at winning the world for Christ?

-**The Pioneer in Modern Missions**
-William Carey (1761-1834) thought in terms of the evangelization of whole countries.
-He believed that the foreign missionary can never make more than a small contribution to the accomplishment of the work that has to be done, and that therefore the development of the local ministry (church) is the first and greatest of all missionary considerations.
-Above all, he saw that Christianity must be firmly rooted in the culture and traditions of the land in which it is planted.

 ## Question 5

 **Why should we agree with William Carey’s philosophy, that the development of the local ministry (church) is the first and greatest of all missionary considerations?
 What other things do we sometimes make the priority?
 How do we reconcile this idea (of the local church as the priority) with the need to learn the language and culture, the need to translate the Bible and the need to provide for other needs?**

-We should agree with William Carey’s philosophy because the local church is God’s primary instrument for making disciples.
+We agree with William Carey’s philosophy because the local church is God’s primary instrument for making disciples.
 Mission work is not simply about individual conversions, but about establishing lasting, biblically grounded communities of believers.
 The Great Commission (Matthew 28:19-20) includes not only evangelizing but teaching and discipling.
 That happens most effectively through the local church.
 Carey understood that a foreign missionary can only do so much; the long-term strength of Christianity in any culture depends on trained local leaders and a healthy, self-sustaining church.

 Sometimes we make other things the priority.
 We may focus primarily on statistics (number of converts), humanitarian aid, building institutions, or even the missionary personality itself.
 While those things can be important, they are not the end goal.
 If the local church is not established and strengthened, the work may not endure.